VIDEO | Chester County Prison officials detail escape as search for Cavalcante reaches Day 7

 There at least has been one injury attributed to the search, after a police K-9 officer suffered a heat injury Tuesday night.
 Bivens believed the dog was recovering, but could not give details on the canine's status.

-Unionville/Chadds Ford and Kennett Area School Districts were closed for a second straight day on Wednesday, and their status for Thursday will be determined after their superintendents meet with Bivens for a status update later Wednesday or Thursday morning.
+Unionville/Chadds Ford and Kennett Area School Districts were closed for a second straight day on Wednesday.
+The districts reopened schools on Thursday that were outside the established police perimeter, but ones inside that zone remain closed.

-Longwood Gardens was closed on Wednesday, and a decision on Thursday had not been made.
+Longwood Gardens reopened Thursday, but announced that they will once again close on Friday, and until further notice.

+As the search for the escaped prisoner from Chester Co.
+Prison continues, our Gardens are closed until further notice.
+We apologize for the inconvenience but know the health & safety of our Guests & Staff are our top priority.
+Check our website for updates https://t.co/iVNCDQ1KA6— Longwood Gardens (@longwoodgardens) September 8, 2023

 Bivens said while he believes the Cavalcante may begin to tire after over a week on the run, the hundreds of police resources will continue to be in place until the inmate is captured.

-Note: Editor's note: Pennsylvania State Police will hold another update briefing on the manhunt at 3 p.m.